 Be Prepared for any Kind of Weather

-October in Boston can be sunny and clear in the morning, windy and cold by the afternoon.
+October in Boston can be sunny and clear when you launch, windy and cold in the Basin.
 Wear layers in the boat – if you’re coxing a bow loader, wear a water resistant jacket and pants, you’ll be much happier.
 A hat and sunglasses are important, and possibly even gloves if it’s chilly enough.

 Call a Great Race